klepsydra-technologies/kpsr-tutorial/tutorials/chapter1.md

 	* Listeners in data multiplexer are invoked independently of each other.
 	* Data needed by a listener will be kept in the buffer until all listeners  are done processing it
 	* Listener will have access to the latest data only.
 If a listener is slow in processing, data multiplexer will skip old data and only provide it with the latest one.
+* There is no start or stop methods.
+The start is implicitly triggered when a listener is registered in the ```Subscriber```.

-There is an extensive use of the DataMultiplexer in the vision tutorial @TODO: Link.
+There is an extensive use of the DataMultiplexer in the [vision tutorial](https://github.com/klepsydra-technologies/kpsr-vision-ocv-tutorial).

 ## Example 6: Working with services